micahdbak/nwhacks2023/README.md

 After receiving data from program on C, Python prepares the data to send it to JavaScript through Fetch API.

+The Flask server is able to translate the URL to a thread-path that correlates to an individual post.

+From there, the Flask server communicates with the C Socket to learn about that thread or post.

 ## AI Post Generator